venerguevarra/spring-boot-blueprint/README.md

 # {projectName}

-A Spring Boot template project in spinning off a new microservice architecture
+A Spring Boot template project in spinning off a new microservice architecture for small projects.
 ## 1. Getting Started